zetxqx/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 the request is scheduled after filtering and scoring.
 If one is not referenced in a SchedulingProfile, an instance of `MaxScorePicker` will be added to the SchedulingProfile in question.

-It should be noted that while the configuration text looks like a Kubernetes Custom Resource, it is **NOT** a Kubernetes Custom Resource.
-Kubernetes infrastructure is used to load the configuration text and in the future will also help in versioning the text.
+***NOTE***: While the configuration text looks like a Kubernetes CRD, it is **NOT** a Kubernetes CRD.
+Specifically, the config is not reconciled upon, and is only read on startup.

-It should also be noted that even when the configuration text is loaded from a file, it is loaded at the Endpoint-Picker's (EPP) startup and changes to the file at runtime are ignored.
+This behavior is intentional, as augmenting the scheduling config without redeploying the EPP is not supported.

 The configuration text has the following form:
 ```yaml